Last updated: 12/30/2025

-For travelers who have non-refundable trip expenses, Squaremouth also recommends Trip Cancellation coverage, which can reimburse travelers for pre-paid and non-refundable trip payments should they need to cancel for a covered event.
+For travelers who have non-refundable trip expenses, Squaremouth also recommends Trip Cancellation coverage, which can reimburse travelers for prepaid and non-refundable trip payments should they need to cancel for a covered event.
 These events can include unforeseen illness or injury, inclement weather, among other events.
-Amid high levels of uncertainty, this coverage can refund travelers who contract Covid-19 prior to departure and cannot take their trip as planned.
+Amid high levels of uncertainty, this coverage can refund travelers who contract COVID-19 before departure and cannot take their trip as planned.

 Click here to begin your search for British Virgin Islands Travel Insurance.